The Daubert Analysis

 “The sole justification and purpose of expert testimony is to assist the trier of fact to find a solid path through an unfamiliar and esoteric field.”
 Thompson v.
 Merrill Dow Pharmaceutical, 229 N.J.Super.
 230 (App.
 Div.
 1988).
 The average juror is relatively helpless in dealing with a subject that is not a matter of common knowledge.
 See State v.
 Kelly, 97 N.J.
 178, 209 (1984).
 In addition, the Court simply requires an expert to possess “the minimal technical training and knowledge essential to the expression of a meaningful and reliable opinion.”
 Hake v.
 Manchester Tp., 98 N.J.
 302, 843 (1985).

 “Rule 702 requires that expert opinion testimony be rendered by a qualified expert, based upon reliable data and methodology.”
 Rutigliano, 929 F.Supp.
 779 (D.N.J.
 1996).
 “The testimony must [also] be relevant to the case at hand.”
 Id.
-These three requirements established by Rule 702 are often referred to as qualification, reliability, and fit.
+In fact, rule 702 established these three requirements; often known as qualification, reliability, and fit.
 See Id.

-(2) whether it “has been subjected to peer review and publication”
+(2) then, whether it “has been subjected to peer review and publication”

 (4) whether the theory or technique enjoys “general acceptance” within a “relevant scientific community.”

-The Kumho Court pointed out that there are many different kinds of experts, and there are many different kinds of expertise.
+In fact, the Kumho Court pointed out that there are many different kinds of experts, and there are many different kinds of expertise.
 See Id. at 1175.
-In some cases, relevant reliability concerns center upon personal knowledge or experience.
+However, in some cases, relevant reliability concerns center upon personal knowledge or experience.
 Nonetheless, whether the expert bases his or her testimony upon professional studies or personal experience, in the courtroom, he must utilize “the same level of intellectual rigor that characterizes the practice of an expert in the relevant field.”
 Id. at 1176.
-The Supreme Court concluded that the “trial judge must have considerable leeway in deciding in a particular case how to go about determining whether particular expert testimony is reliable.”
+Moreover, the Supreme Court concluded that the “trial judge must have considerable leeway in deciding in a particular case how to go about determining whether particular expert testimony is reliable.”
 Id.
-Reliability should be resolved based on the unique facts and circumstances of the particular case.
+So, the unique facts and circumstances of the particular case should resolve reliability.
 See Id. at 1179.

 iii.
 Fitness to testify.